apiman/apiman/README.md

 # Api Management - Developer Portal

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server

+* Edit `src/environments/environment.ts` if needed
+* Run `vagrant --local-services=api-management-devportal up`
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+* Run `ng serve` for a dev server.
+Navigate to `http://localhost:80/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding